kushaldas/pym/docs/file.rst

 Random seeking in a file
 ========================

 You can also randomly move around inside a file using *seek()* method.
 It takes two arguments , offset and whence.
-To know more about it let us read what python help tells us
+To know more about it let us read what Python help tells us

 seek(...)
 seek(offset[, whence]) -> None.
 Move to new file position.